xuchen66/sphinx-emdocs/source/cryo-em_faq.rst

 ...
 What is difference between dose and dose rate?
 What condition should I use?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+They are two different things, but related by the magnification of microscope.

 Normally, dose means the total electrons hitting the specimen in an unit area.
-It usually have unit like `e`:super: -/`Å`:super: 2.
+It usually have unit like **e-/Å^2**.

+Dose rate means how strong the beam is, it is how many electrons hitting in one physical pixel area on the detector sensor for a unit time period.
+It usually has a unit like primary **electron/unbinned pixel/second**.
+A proper dose rate is required for optimal performance of a camera.

+Under a giving beam condition, your dose rate is fixed, you can change exposure time to obtain target total dose on specimen.
+Therefore, we should always determine the proper dose rate first.